 Pre-Round Warmup

-A pre-round warmup is a structured sequence — mobility, short swings building to full speed, then chipping and putting — done before the first tee shot to prepare the body and calibrate feel, not to rebuild the swing.
+A pre-round warmup is a structured sequence.
+This means mobility, short swings building to full speed, then chipping and putting.
+This means done before the first tee shot to prepare the body and calibrate feel, not to rebuild the swing.

-A pre-round warmup is fundamentally different from a full practice session: its goal is to prepare the body to move and to calibrate feel and distances for the day, not to make swing changes.
-A well-structured warmup typically moves through stages: general mobility and dynamic stretching first, then short, slow swings with a wedge to establish rhythm, gradually building toward full-speed swings with a mid-iron and driver, and finishing with time on the practice green covering both short chips and a range of putt lengths.
+A pre-round warmup is at its core different from a full practice session.
+This means its goal is to prepare the body to move and to calibrate feel and distances for the day, not to make swing changes.
+A well-structured warmup typically moves through stages.
+This means general mobility and dynamic stretching first, then short, slow swings with a wedge to establish rhythm, gradually building toward full-speed swings with a mid-iron and driver, and finishing with time on the practice green covering both short chips and a range of putt lengths.

-The most common mistake golfers make with warmup time is treating it like a lesson — trying to fix a swing fault discovered on the range in the ten minutes before a tee time.
-Warmup is not the time to introduce new mechanics; a golfer should play with whatever swing they have that day and use the warmup purely to find its rhythm and calibrate feel, saving any real changes for a separate practice session with no round attached.
+The most common mistake golfers make with warmup time is treating it like a lesson.
+This means trying to fix a swing fault discovered on the range in the ten minutes before a tee time.
+Warmup is not the time to introduce new mechanics.
+A golfer should play with whatever swing they have that day and use the warmup purely to find its rhythm and calibrate feel, saving any real changes for a separate practice session with no round attached.
 This distinction matters because warmups under time pressure tend to produce rushed, anxious practice that undermines confidence rather than building it.

-Putting green time deserves particular emphasis in a pre-round routine, since distance control on the greens — the speed calibration for that specific day's green conditions — changes daily with mowing height, moisture, and temperature, while a golfer's full-swing mechanics do not change day to day nearly as much.
+Putting green time deserves particular emphasis in a pre-round routine, since distance control on the greens.
+This means the speed calibration for that specific day's green conditions.
+This means changes daily with mowing height, moisture, and temperature.
+At the same time, a golfer's full-swing mechanics do not change day to day nearly as much.
 A golfer with limited warmup time is generally better served spending more of it on the putting green, calibrating speed for the day's conditions, than hitting extra full-swing shots on the range.

 Example